SincereWhite/Java-Collections-Assignment/README.md

 ## Output

-The program sorts the words and displays the results, including the longest and shortest words entered.
+The program displays the original list, the longest and shortest words, and different sorted versions of the list.
+It also shuffles the list, searches for a word, and shows a few extra Collections methods.